grapestone5321/Kaggle-Reading-Group/README.md

 Join Kaggle Data Scientist Rachael as she reads through an NLP paper!
 Today's paper is "Dissecting contextual word embeddings: Architecture and representation" (Peters et al, 2018).

 You can find a copy here: https://aclweb.org/anthology/D18-1179

+### Probing the Need for Visual Context in Multimodal Machine Translation| Kaggle

+Join us for a special Kaggle Days edition of the Kaggle reading group!
+We'll be reading the recently-annouced best short paper from NAACL 2019; "Probing the Need for Visual Context in Multimodal Machine Translation".

+You can find a copy here: https://arxiv.org/pdf/1903.08678.pdf